msoygen/jekyll-theme-chirpy/_posts/2021-01-27-happy-game-jam.md

 - Fixed camera movements.

 Camera was straight forward, just following the player from a distance.
-No exitement, no surprises.
+No excitement, no surprises.

 - Missing satisfying and frustrating gameplay.